alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

 $ oc apply -f placement-stage-clusters.yaml
 ```
 > :exclamation: Notice that you must have an imported cluster labelled as environment=stage to let ACM which is/are the clusters where the PTP configuration files must be applied.

+> :exclamation: Note that the objects propagated are the ones included in the [kustomize.yaml](https://github.com/alosadagrande/acm-cnf/blob/stage/operator/sriov/kustomization.yaml) file.
+Feel free to add or remove objects from there depending on your needs.

 Verify in your hub cluster that those resources are correctly created and propagated: